General Overview of Commission Proceedings

 - Construction, repair, and extensions of substations and utility lines

 - Modification of hydroelectric facilities

 - Siting Cases of Limited Size and Scope (Section 248(j))

 - Simplified procedures for projects in the above list that are of limited size and scope

 - Net-Metering Systems (Section 8010)

-- Smaller solar, wind, and hydroelectric system arrangements where the owner uses the power produced by the system and the utility buys the excess power; can pertain to installation of new systems or conversion of existing solar, wind, or hydroelectric facilities to a net-metering arrangement
+- Smaller solar, wind, and hydroelectric system arrangements where the owner uses the power produced by the system and the utility buys the excess power; this can pertain to the installation of new systems or conversion of existing solar, wind, or hydroelectric facilities to a net-metering arrangement

 - Wireless Communication Facilities (Section 248a)